Healthy Weight Gain Tips for the Underweight or Skinny Child

-In this article, you’ll learn what you can do to calm your fears and help your underweight child, including checking their growth chart, offering foods for weight gain (if needed), and more.
+In this article, you’ll learn what you can do to calm your fears and help your underweight child, including checking their growth chart, offering foods for healthy weight gain (if needed), and more.

 Many parents worry about their child’s body size.
 They wonder about calorie intake.
 They fear their skinny child is under-eating or under-fed.